zendframework/zf2-documentation/docs/languages/en/modules/zend.form.element.collection.rst

 .. function:: setAllowRemove($allowRemove)
    :noindex:

-   If allowRemove is set to true (which is the default), the number of submitted elements can be inferior to what was specified initially with the count option (for instance using JavaScript).
+   If allowRemove is set to true (which is the default), the number of submitted elements can be fewer to what was specified initially with the count option (for instance using JavaScript).

 .. function:: getAllowRemove()
    :noindex: